hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 * Xenia: `\_xenia\content\415607E7\00000002\XXXXXX`
 * Hardware: `/Hdd1/Content/0000000000000000/415607E7/00000002/XXXXXX`

-Where XXXXXX is the name of your song pack, containing both a "songs" and a "config" folder on Xenia, or a singular LIVE file with no extension on hardware. con/live files are not supported in Xenia
+Where XXXXXX is the name of your song pack, containing both a `songs` and a `config` folder on Xenia, or a singular LIVE file with no extension on hardware.
+Con/live files are not supported in Xenia.

 There is a max package limit of 16 song packs.
 The setlist has been completely reworked to allow more songs.
-Current song limit is unknown.
+After 250 songs loaded, saving will be automatically disabled to prevent crashes.
+Current max song limit is unknown.

 # Custom Highways

 This repo also supports the import of custom highways via the use of an all in one bat file and a couple external dependencies included.

-Simply drag in a .jpg/.png/.bmp into the "highways" folder at the root of the repo, then run "_highways.bat" This will size your images accordingly (supports arbitrary resolutions), and convert them to the proper format for gh2 to read.
+Simply drag in a .jpg/.png/.bmp into the `highways` folder at the root of the repo, then run `_highways.bat` This will size your images accordingly (supports arbitrary resolutions), and convert them to the proper format for gh2 to read.
-ARK files will be generated for a list of your custom highways in game to choose from at will using the overshell (select select on most all menues)
+ARK files will be generated for a list of your custom highways in game to choose from at will using the overshell (select select on most all menus)

-The highway "_black_highway" is marked as the default in game.
+The highway `_black_highway` is marked as the default in game.
 If you delete this highway from the custom highways folder, you must select your new highway in game or you will experience a crash.

-After running "_highways.bat" you will need to run "_gh2.bat" again to build your new ARK.
+After running `_highways.bat` you will need to run `_build_****.bat` again to build your new ARK.

 # Included Dependencies